dheerajlinux/Shells/README.md

 # Shell
-Schell Scripts for reference till date.
+Schell Scripts for reference till date and pratice